 Time-Of-Use (TOU) pricing is a variable rate structure that charges for energy depending on the time of day and the season the energy is used.
 With TOU rates, your bill will be determined by both when you use electricity and how much you use.
 Beginning in 2014 eligible business, agricultural, and pumping customers (GS-1, GS-2, PA-1, and PA-2) are transitioned to a TOU rate plan.

 During the summer months, June through September, there are three time periods where different rates are charged: On-Peak, Mid-Peak, and Off-Peak.
 During the winter months, October through May, there are only two periods: Mid-Peak and Off-Peak.

 Summer TOU Periods

 - Mid-Peak: 8 a.m.–12 p.m. & 6 p.m.–11 p.m.

 - Always Off-Peak

-Starting January 2014, most business, agricultural and pumping accounts will transition to a Time-Of-Use (TOU) rate plan.
-This transition will continue through 2015.
-You will be notified by mail when your account is about to switch to a TOU rate plan.
+Beginning January 2014, most business, agricultural and pumping accounts transitioned to a Time-Of-Use (TOU) rate plan.
+Customer were notified by mail when their account was about to switch to a TOU rate plan.

 No, you will not.
 This required transition is only for non-residential customers.
 However, there are Time-Of-Use (TOU) options for residential customers.
 Click here to find out more.

-With a Time-Of-Use (TOU) rate, you can lower your bill by lowering your electricity use during summer On-Peak hours when the cost of electricity is highest.
+With a Time-Of-Use (TOU) rate, you can reduce your cost by lowering your electricity use during summer On-Peak hours when the cost of electricity is highest.

 We understand that many customers will not be able to reduce energy usage during the summer On-Peak hours.
 We have compiled a list of other ways your business can save energy based on your industry.
 Click here for tips.